RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Introduction

 \textbf{Large scale.} Our dataset is large scale in terms of both the number of images and the number of categories.
-We collect images of \textbf{2000} different SKUs, each containing 250 images on average, rendering a dataset with more than \textbf{500k} images.
-We also include the 10k original on-shelf images, with an average resolution of \textbf{3024 x 4032}.
+We collect images of \textbf{2388} different products (stock keeping units or SKUs), each containing 160 images on average, rendering a dataset with nearly \textbf{400k} images.
+We also include the 10k original shelf images, with an average resolution of \textbf{3024 x 4032}.

-\textbf{Realistic retail environment.} Unlike many of the previous datasets with images taken under the laboratory environment or web images, our images are all manually captured in real retail stores.
+\textbf{Realistic retail environment.} Unlike many of the previous datasets whose images taken under the laboratory environment or using web images, our data are all manually captured in multiple retail stores.
 The collection of our dataset matches the settings of realistic applications.

-\textbf{Hierarchical labels.} Besides the individual SKU ID of each image, we also provide multiple levels of hierarchical labels.
-The 2000 SKUs can be categorized into 6 meta-categories based on their product types, or another 7 meta-categories based or their shapes.
+\textbf{Rich annotations.} Besides the individual SKU ID, we also provide multiple levels of annotations for each image.
+The 2388 SKUs can be categorized into 7 meta categories based on their product types, or another 7 meta categories based or their shapes.
 In addition, we provide the detailed attributes of each SKU, including the brand, flavor/type, and size, which allows the users to evaluate their algorithms on a customized fine-grained level.
-We will discuss this more in \secref{dataset}.
+We will discuss this in detail in \secref{dataset}.